opencv/opencv/modules/gpu/doc/introduction.rst

 By default, the OpenCV GPU module includes:

-*
-    Binaries for compute capabilities 1.3 and 2.0 (controlled by ``CUDA_ARCH_BIN``     in CMake)
+* Binaries for compute capabilities 1.1, 1.2, 1.3 and 2.0 (controlled by ``CUDA_ARCH_BIN`` in CMake)

-*
-    PTX code for compute capabilities 1.1 and 1.3 (controlled by ``CUDA_ARCH_PTX``     in CMake)
+* PTX code for compute capabilities 1.1 and 1.3 (controlled by ``CUDA_ARCH_PTX`` in CMake)

-That means for devices with CC 1.3 and 2.0 binary images are ready to run.
+That means for devices with CC 1.1, 1.2, 1.3 and 2.0 binary images are ready to run.
 For all newer platforms the PTX code for 1.3 is JIT'ed to a binary image.
-For devices with 1.1 and 1.2 the PTX for 1.1 is JIT'ed.
 For devices with CC 1.0 no code is available and the functions will throw
-:func:`Exception` .
+:c:type:`Exception`.
 For platforms where JIT compilation is performed first run will be slow.

 If you happen to have GPU with CC 1.0, the GPU module can still be compiled on it and most of the functions will run just fine on such card.
-Simply add "1.0" to the list of binaries, for example, ``CUDA_ARCH_BIN="1.0 1.3 2.0"`` .
+Simply add "1.0" to the list of binaries, for example, ``CUDA_ARCH_BIN="1.0 1.3 2.0"``.
 The functions that can not be run on CC 1.0 GPUs will throw an exception.

 You can always determine at runtime whether OpenCV GPU built binaries (or PTX code) are compatible with your GPU.
-The function
-:func:`gpu::DeviceInfo::isCompatible` return the compatibility status (true/false).
+The function :cpp:func:`gpu::DeviceInfo::isCompatible` return the compatibility status (true/false).

 Threading and multi-threading.
 ------------------------------